-An 18-year-old Rossmoor resident accused of trying to kill a female jogger by stabbing her multiple times is headed back to court Monday morning for a pretrial hearing.
+An 18-year-old Rossmoor resident accused of trying to kill a female jogger by stabbing her multiple times is scheduled to enter a plea Monday morning.

-James Anthony Rivas has pleaded not guilty to one count each of attempted murder, assault with a deadly weapon, mayhem and attempted second-degree robbery, with sentence-enhancing allegations of attempted premeditated murder and inflicting great bodily harm, according to court records.
+Last week, James Anthony Rivas was charged with one count each of attempted murder, assault with a deadly weapon, mayhem and attempted second-degree robbery, with sentence-enhancing allegations of attempted premeditated murder and inflicting great bodily harm, according to court records.

-Orange County Sheriff’s Deputies arrested Rivas, as he was leaving his home at about 7:45 p.m. on Friday, two days after the attack in the 3200 block of Bostonian Drive.
+Rivas was arrested by Orange County Sheriff’s Deputies, as he was leaving his home at about 7:45 p.m. on Friday, two days after the attack in the 3200 block of Bostonian Drive.

 At about 9 p.m.
 Oct.
 23, Rivas allegedly approached a 27-year-old Jane Doe, who was jogging through a residential neighborhood in Rossmoor, according to the D.A.